 A letter of recommendation from a teacher

-Students with TOEFL scores of 80 iBT or above, an IELTS score of 6.5, or an EIKEN score of Pre-1 or higher are placed in regular English classes.
-An English placement test will be administered to students with lower or no English test scores to determine course placement in the University’s English Language Institute.
-International students whose native language is English or who have studied in a school in which English is the language of instruction for at least one year are placed in regular English classes.
+Graduate students with minimum TOEFL scores of 80 IBT, or a minimum IELTS score of 6.5, and undergraduate students with a minimum TOEFL score of 75 IBT, or a minimum IELTS score of 6.0, are placed in regular English classes.
+An English Language placement test will be administered to students with lower, or with no English Language test scores, to determine course placement in the University’s English Language Institute.

 Student Visa Requirements

 The following documents are needed in order to issue a Certificate of Eligibility or Form I-20.
 A Certificate of Eligibility or Form I-20 is needed to apply for a student visa.*: